 Despite the overwhelming responsibilities, there are some co-signing advantages.
 The biggest advantage is getting your beloved out of jail.
 Besides, most bail bonds company asks you to pay only 10% of the bail amount while co-signing.
 So you do save lots of money.

 The main disadvantage is paying the entire bail amount if the defendant absconds.
-You even risk losing your collateral because of his unreliability.
+Besides, you even risk losing your collateral because of his unreliability.

 It’s not enough to know its related pros and cons.
 There are a few things you need to know before co-signing.